Surgical Positioning Injuries

 - Lithotomy (a supine position with legs elevated in stirrups)

-- Trendelenburg Position (in supine position with the head positioned lower than feet)
+- Trendelenburg Position (in a supine position with the head positioned lower than feet)

-- Reverse Trendelenburg (in supine position with feet are positioned higher than the head)
+- Reverse Trendelenburg (in a supine position with feet are positioned higher than the head)

 - Kraske Position (lying face down placed in jackknife position)